-8) On doing so, another section, i.e. “Select an option so Google can help your verify your website” becomes visible.
+8) On doing so, another section, i.e. “Select an option so Google can help you verify your website” becomes visible.

-9) Then choose “I have access to my server” option, clicking which “Select a method” section opens up.
+9) Then choose the “Add Html tag and Upload Html File” option, and clicking which the “Select a method” section opens up.

 Now follow the Upload HTML file to your website method.